mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 <img src="https://i.ytimg.com/vi/myDYi0I-cgQ/maxresdefault.jpg" width="640" height="360">

-A helper tool to convert FFX saves from PS3/PS4/PSVita/Switch/PC.
+A helper tool to convert FFX saves from PS3/PS4/PSVita/PC to Nintendo Switch.

+(NOTE: You can convert saves across any platform.
+But there this tool is not required for going to/from anything but Nintendo Switch.
+I tried to include instructions for every platform that I could in this README for your convenience.)

 The tool assumes you already have your existing FFX save file (decrypted, if needed) on your computer.

 Simply run the tool, set the path to your source save file, and select the source/target platforms.

 ## Compatibility

+Below is the compatibility chart going to/from the Nintendo Switch.

 ### FFX